halox: Dark matter halo properties and large-scale structure calculations using JAX: Software design

 \subsection{Available physical quantities}

 The \texttt{halox} library seeks to provide JAX-based implementations of common models of dark matter halo properties and of large-scale structure.
-At the time of writing (software version 1.1.0), this includes the following properties:
+At the time of writing (software version 2.1.1), this includes the following properties:

-\begin{itemize} \tightlist \item Cosmological quantities: \texttt{halox} relies on JAX-cosmo (\citeproc{ref-Campagne:2023}{Campagne et al., 2023}) for cosmology-dependent calculations, and includes wrapper functions to compute some additional properties, such as critical density \(\rho_{\rm c}\) and differential comoving volume element \({\rm d}V_{c} / {\rm d}\Omega {\rm d}z\). \item Radially-dependent physical properties of NFW dark matter halos.
-Our implementations are based on the analytical derivations of Łokas \& Mamon (\citeproc{ref-Lokas:2001}{2001}), and include the following quantities:
+\begin{itemize} \tightlist \item Cosmological quantities: \texttt{halox} relies on JAX-cosmo (\citeproc{ref-Campagne:2023}{Campagne et al., 2023}) for cosmology-dependent calculations, and includes wrapper functions to compute some additional properties, such as critical density \(\rho_{\rm c}\) and differential comoving volume element \({\rm d}V_{c} / {\rm d}\Omega {\rm d}z\). \item Radially-dependent physical properties of NFW and Einasto dark matter halos.
+Our NFW and Einasto implementations are based on the analytical derivations of Łokas \& Mamon (\citeproc{ref-Lokas:2001}{2001}) and Retana-Montenegro et al. (\citeproc{ref-Retana-Montenegro:2012}{2012}) respectively, and include the following quantities: